visor-project/visor/README.md

-# visor
+# WUSY
+### Web Ui SYstem
-Visor is an advanced and ready-to-use webview-based ui frontend kit (and more)
+Wusy is an minimalistic, advanced, webview-based ui frontend kit (and more)

 ### COMING SOON